lexie-liang/LiangJiayu.github.io/index.md

 ## Publications & Presentations

 Wang, Y., **Liang, J.**, & Qin, Z. (2025).
 The role of bilingual experiences on attentional control in the dichotic listening: evidence from younger and older Cantonese-English bilinguals. *<em>The 15th International Symposium on Bilingualism (ISB15)</em>*, San Sebastian, Spain.
-Oral Presentation.
+(Oral Presentation)

 **Liang, J.**, Zhang, H., Ma, W., Ding, H. Effect of Musical Aptitude on the Perception of English Vowels: An Eye-tracking Investigation among Native Mandarin Speakers.
 (Accepted)